tom-hoffman/norddrumcurator/README.md

 ![Early development screenshot.](https://raw.githubusercontent.com/tom-hoffman/norddrumcurator/master/nd-curator.png)

+As of Sept 4, 2020, the code in the "sets" branch is considered alpha quality.
+That is, there are bugs and quirks, but it is usable to me.
+You can pull the whole set of programs from a ND1.
+You can set the name and other metadata for the programs.
+The programs appear where they currently are in the ND memory and are also saved to a library of all programs.
+You can drag programs from the library into specific slots.
+You can push all programs back to the ND.

+For example, here's what I'm doing now:

+	* Design a base kit I like.
+I'm a rock drummer, so in this case is is a very ringy and resonant kit sound.
+	* Pull that to the app, give it a name and other metadata.
+	* Drag copies of the kit to five consecutive memory locations (say 95 - 99).
+	* Push the changes to the ND1.
+	* Now I can edit 96 - 99 to be different variations on the original kit (shorter decay, different base tones, less noise, etc).
+	* Pull those versions back in to the ND, and update the metadata.
+	* Now I can switch between those kit variations for different parts of a song, in my case using a footswitch on the Midi Baby 3.
+	* If I ever get to the point of doing this in a live set, I can also use the app to sequence the programs for a specific set of songs.

 Please note that "Nord" and "Nord Drum" are trademarks of Clavia DMI AB, with whom I have no connection.

 The original, somewhat short lived, Nord Drum 1 has no utilities for managing drum programs, unlike the subsequent Nord Drum 2 and 3p.
 Currently I'm only worring about the Nord Drum 1, because that's the one I got.
-Adding support for the 2 or 3p should not be hard.
+Adding support for the 2 or 3p should not be (very) hard, mostly supporting multiple banks and more inputs.

 In particular, what I want to do is arrange related sets of programs in adjacent memory locations, so I can use a foot switch to change from, say, one drum program for the verse of a song, to a different one for the chorus, and then back again.
 I'd also like to be able to easily rearange programs to match a different sequence of songs for live performance.